Mexico politicians fear flunking quake test before 2018 vote

 “We’re clearly aware that this is a test we cannot flunk,” said Senator Miguel Angel Chico of the ruling Institutional Revolutionary Party, or PRI.

 Pena Nieto sprang into action this month after an 8.1 magnitude earthquake on Sept.
-7, the strongest in nearly a century, levelled parts of southern Mexico and killed at least 98 people.
+7, the strongest in nearly a century, leveled parts of southern Mexico and killed at least 98 people.

 On Tuesday, when a 7.1 tremor struck, he aborted a trip to the first quake’s disaster zone to return to Mexico City, where 38 buildings collapsed killing scores of people, including more than 20 children at a school.